 The score report breaks down each subject into different subsets of skills so parents and teachers can identify where a child excels in English language arts/literacy and mathematics, or where he or she needs extra support or practice.
 PARCC provides the same information to teachers and parents.

 Parents can use this information to understand their child’s needs and strengths and work with their schools to identify resources to support their child’s education.
 Teachers and schools can use this information to better plan instruction, support and enrichment for students in the coming year and to strengthen their instructional programs for all students.

 There are many online resources that provide information about the standards for each grade, tools to enhance your child’s learning in these areas, and examples of the types of work that meet standards.
-We have collected some of the best resources for you.
-There may also be organizations in your community that have tutoring and enrichment programs.
-Your local library may have a book club, or a community center may have after-school programs to help with homework.
-Visit our Help your Child page to find links, helpful teacher videos and other resources.
+We have collected some of the best resources for you, and they are featured on the Help Your Child page.

 Families of students in grades 3-8 can take advantage of the GreatKids Test Guide for Parents to better understand what their child was tested on and how to support their child’s learning, grade-by-grade and subject-by-subject.
 To get started, grab your score report and choose your state and the grade your child was in last year.
 Also available en Espanol.